Skip to content

 Impacts:

-• Understanding of the impacts of the SDS/SCN suppressive soil microbiome can lead to environmentally and economically sustainable methods of maintaining high yielding soybeans in at-risk fields through beneficial agronomic practices.
+• Understanding the impacts of the SDS/SCN suppressive soil microbiome can lead to environmentally and economically sustainable methods of maintaining high yielding soybeans in at-risk fields through beneficial agronomic practices.

 • Potential development of biocontrol agents will allow soybean producers to help control SDS and SCN in a prophylactic manner.
 There are currently very few options for control of these diseases in terms of biological or chemical treatment and those that are available have relatively limited potential in areas of high disease pressure.